top of page

 This project was funded by the Australian Government's National Landcare program and managed by the Cradle Coast Natural Resource Management Authority.
 It was led by Dr Phil Bell and a team of ornithologists/ecologists.

 Commencing in 2020 it was completed at the end of 2022.
-The information obtained through this project is foundational information for the TBKICAP committee and has also provided important ground-truthed vegetation mapping for planners and landholders on King Island via TASVEG.
+The information obtained through this project is foundational information for the KIB CAP committee and has also provided important ground-truthed vegetation mapping for planners and landholders on King Island via TASVEG.

 We have identified that an endemic ecological community, King Island Scrub Complex (TASVEG SSK), has been reduced through land clearing to dangerously low levels.
 An application to have this community listed as Endangered under the EPBC Act was submitted to the Department of Agriculture, Water and the Environment, in March 2021.
 It was listed as Endangered under the EPBC Act in September, 2024, and its recovery has now become a part of the KIB CAP portfolio.